WagyuWeasel/md-standards/templates/07-support.md

 Please do **not** use the GitHub issue tracker for support questions.
 Issues are reserved for confirmed bugs and feature requests.

-## Bug Reports and Feature Requests
+## Bug reports and feature requests

 <!-- Direct users to the issue tracker with clear expectations. -->